-Transparency concerning publicly traded companies is essential for the proper functioning of capital markets.
-Investors need reliable and timely information about the business performance and the assets of the companies they invest in.
+Transparency of publicly traded companies’ activities is essential for the proper functioning of capital markets.
+Investors need reliable and timely information about the business performance and assets of the companies they invest in.

 The EU has special reporting rules for issuers with securities admitted to trading on regulated markets.